 6. One week before the auction starts, transmission system operators shall notify network users about the amount of capacity to be offered for the upcoming rolling monthly capacity auction.
-In addition the transmission system operators shall notify network users whether any additional capacity may be made available.

 7. The bidding rounds of each auction shall take place between 08:00 UTC to 17:00 UTC (winter time) or 07:00 UTC to 16:00 UTC (daylight saving) on all relevant gas days.
 Bidding rounds shall be opened and closed within each gas day, as specified in Article 17(2).